 An intensive summer institute for teachers of the humanities in which they practice humanities skills: reading, listening, critical thinking, writing, inquiry, analysis and discussion and develop integrated critical inquiry units around humanities content in order to help their students become more active, involved and engaged.
 Content will include civil and civic discourse, inclusive history, and issues of race and culture, especially as they pertain to education.
 The institute will run from June 24th through July 25th Monday through Thursday, 9:00 am to 4:00 pm.
 Public programs will be held from 1:30-4:00 June 25th, July 2nd, 9th, 16th and 23rd.

 Six to nine graduate credits are available at a special rate ($235/credit for NH residents), and participants receive on-campus housing.
 Applications will be accepted on a rolling basis until all slots are filled.
 Interviews will be arranged in person or by video.

 This project was made possible with support from New Hampshire Humanities, in partnership with the National Endowment for the Humanities.
 Learn more at: www.nhhumanities.org.

 Advanced Leadership Summer Institute (Returning Fellows Program)

-Consider also our special focus institutes on topics such as argument writing, writing children’s literature and new literacies and digital writing.
+Consider also our special focus institutes on topics such as argument writing, emotion in writing, writing our communities, and new literacies and digital writing.

 Learn more about how to use your institute experience as part of a degree in Literacy and the Teaching of Writing, including an option for a concentration which includes the National Writing Project Teacher Consultant Certificate